camunda/camunda-docs/docs/components/modeler/bpmn/compensation-handler/compensation-handler.md

 If the compensation handler has input variable mappings, those are applied before completing the compensation handler.
 At the same way, if the compensation handler has output variable mappings, those are applied after invoking the compensation handler.

-Compensation handlers might be interrupted if the process or subprocess is terminated, interrupted compensation handlers aren't reactivatable.
+Compensation handlers might be interrupted if the process or subprocess is terminated, interrupted compensation handlers can't be re-activated.

 ### Embedded subprocess as compensation handler